It's a New Day in Public Health.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.

-The Department of Health works with food service establishments as defined by s.
-381.0072, Florida Statute to help ensure their products are not a source of foodborne illness.
-Generally this includes food service operations located in institutional settings (such as schools, assisted living facilities, detention facilities, adult day cares, etc.), civic and fraternal organizations, bars and lounges that don't prepare foods, and theaters that limit their food service to items customarily served at theaters (such as beverages, pop corn, hot dogs and nachos).
-The codes and standards for food service establishments are found in Chapter 64E-11 pdf,(194 kb) Florida Administrative Code.
+The Department of Health works with food service establishments as defined by Section 381.0072, Florida Statutes to help ensure their products are not a source of foodborne illness.
+Generally this includes food service operations located in institutional settings (such as schools, assisted living facilities, hospice, detention facilities, adult day cares, in-patient drug, alcohol and mental health facilities etc.), civic and fraternal organizations, bars and lounges that don't prepare time temperature control (potentially hazardous) non-beverage foods, and theaters that limit their food service to items customarily served at theaters (such as beverages, popcorn, hot dogs and nachos).
+The codes and standards for food service establishments are found in Chapter 64E-11, Florida Administrative Code.

 Here are some examples:

 |Types of Facilities and Food Preparations